wiscaksono/x-shopee-remover/README.md

 3. Once installed, the **X Shopee Remover** icon will appear in your Chrome toolbar.

+### Or, download it directly from the [Chrome Web Store ↗](https://chromewebstore.google.com/detail/x-shopee-remover/ajpdopfnkjfbhokjjmbejgfhpienepga) it’s available!

 ## How to Use

 This extension works automatically.
 Simply install it and open Twitter/X; your feed will immediately be cleaner from those irritating Shopee ads.